yu-jiang/yu-jiang.github.io/index.md

 [comment]: # (Insert my resume below)

 # About Me
 Hello.
 My name is Yu Jiang.
-I am currently the Controls Tech Lead at isee ai <a href="http://www.isee.ai">isee ai</a>, an autonomous trucking startup out of MIT.
-Prior to joining the company, I worked at ClearMotion, Inc. as a Senior Controls Engineer, and at MathWorks as a Software Engineer of Simulink Control Design Toolbox.  [[My CV in PDF]]({{site.url}}/YuJiangCV.pdf)
+I am currently the Controls Tech Lead at <a href="http://www.isee.ai">isee ai</a>, an autonomous trucking startup out of MIT.
+Prior to joining the company, I worked at ClearMotion, Inc. and MathWorks.
+[[My CV in PDF]]({{site.url}}/YuJiangCV.pdf)

 I lived in the New York City for five years and obtained a PhD degree in Electrical Engineering from New York University in May 2014.